 At Trident, we are passionately committed to helping you reach your goals so give us a call and let us partner with you for success.

-Mark A. Weedon is Trident’s National Director of Strategic Alliances and a 29-year veteran of the U.S. Army.
+Mark A. Weedon is Trident’s National Director of Strategic Alliances and a 29-year military veteran.
 An avid learner, Mark holds a Bachelor of Science in Business Administration and is currently working on a Master of Science in Human Relations.
 Learning more about Trident’s resources for veterans and active duty military members.